dathan/blog/content/posts/incident_management_process.md

 Why? – The alternator belt has broken.
 (Third why) Why? – The alternator belt was well beyond its useful service life and not replaced.
 (Fourth why) Why? – The vehicle was not maintained according to the recommended service schedule.
 (Fifth why, a root cause)

 ```

+Note: Please [read](https://www.kitchensoap.com/2012/02/10/each-necessary-but-only-jointly-sufficient/) on why the Five Why's is a good start and there is more.

 1. Validate there is a problem and this problem is a P1 Incident as of the ilk described above.